 I miss my mom every second of every day.

 I feel it most at night, when I’m laying awake by myself.
-There are only so many things that can distract your mind when you’re in the silence of a darkened room.
+There are only so many things that can distract your mind when you’re left in the silence of a darkened room.

 It happens with long car rides too.
 Car rides can actually be the worst.
 I have an hour and a half drive from my university to my hometown, and doing it alone is enough to drive me mad some days.
 Podcasts aren’t so effective if your brain chooses to ignore them, no matter how hard you try to listen.